Christopher L. Samuda

 She is a member of St. Andrew Parish Church (Anglican) where she previously sang on the youth and senior choirs.
 She is currently a member of the Diocesan Festival Choir where she sings first soprano.

 Suzanne is married to Vince Anthony Henry, a Systems Analyst and is the mother of two children Alana and Alex.

 Suzanne has the distinction of being the Chef De Mission of our Paralympic teams to several international championships

-Practical and businesslike are apt descriptions of Winford whose credentials and experience include brand marketing and positioning, product portfolio management, sales and distribution, business establishment and re-engineering, regulatory compliance, budgeting and financial reporting and spans North, South and Central America.
+Practical and business-like are apt descriptions of Winfield whose credentials and experience include brand marketing and positioning, product portfolio management, sales and distribution, business establishment and re-engineering, regulatory compliance, budgeting and financial reporting and spans North, South and Central America.

-It is, therefore, not surprising that Winford holds a Master’s in International Business, was recognized as “Top Achiever” and appointed to the “President’s Club” for three straight years during his tenure as the Regional Manager (Sales & Business Development) at Medtronic Osteotech, Inc., and pioneered the first-ever cadaver lab in the Caribbean for sixty area surgeons in Montego Bay.
+It is, therefore, not surprising that Winfield holds a Master’s in International Business, was recognized as “Top Achiever” and appointed to the “President’s Club” for three straight years during his tenure as the Regional Manager (Sales & Business Development) at Medtronic Osteotech, Inc., and pioneered the first-ever cadaver lab in the Caribbean for sixty area surgeons in Montego Bay, Jamaica.